 What materials to use?
 What plan to go by?
 What tools needed?
 How to do the cutting?
 How to assemble the GeoDome?
 How to cover the GeoDome?

 We looked at dozens of how-to instructions and even bought a pricy e-Book (with very little value).
 But all together it helped us build the GeoDome we have and love.
-Thanks to my dear husband, who did all the researching and building.

 Here we share our GeoDome building experience for anyone who wants to build a GeoDome